Live Slot Etiquette – What Not To Do On A Casino Floor

 Hovering around other players in the slot machine area is one of the worst pieces of casino etiquette.

-It is generally considered rude to wait right next to a player, or in their peripheral vision.
-If you do want to wait until a machine is free, respect the player's personal space and play on a different slot game until they finish.
+Lurking is frowned upon.
+It is generally considered rude to wait right next to a player or in their peripheral vision.
+If you want to wait until a machine is free, respect the player's personal space and play another slot game until they finish.

 Alternatively, at a convenient break in play, ask if they'd kindly let you know when they're finished.